Frequently Asked Questions

 - Membership with AECEA is free for full-time students enrolled in publicly funded post-secondary ECE programs in Alberta.

-- Part-time students pay a reduced membership fee of $50 + GST per year.
+- Part-time students or students enrolled in non-ECE programs pay a reduced membership fee of $50 + GST per year.

 - Annual fees for associate members are $125 + GST.